absmach/magistrala-docs/docs/dashboards/gauges.md

 ---

-Gauges are essential widgets for visualizing the latest value of a message from a connected **Client** or **Channel**.
-They provide an intuitive way to track metrics like voltage, speed, or temperature.
+Gauges are essential widgets for visualizing the latest values from a connected **Client** or **Channel**.
+They provide an intuitive way to track metrics such as voltage, speed, or temperature.

   ![Gauge Chart Example](../img/dashboards/gauge-chartexample.png)